mrapacz/nlp-workshops/README.md

 # winter-school

-Third day of nlp workshops led as part of a winter NLP school // Feb 2023
+Third day of nlp workshops led as part of an NLP school // Feb/Jun/Jul 2023